CorentinDumery/3d-counting/README.md

 ns-install-cli
 ```

-Check you can run the new method: `ns-train counting-splatfacto data/pasta`
+Check you can run the new method: `ns-train counting-splatfacto --data data/pasta`

 3) Download [the density net weights](https://drive.google.com/file/d/1yvOVQu2dGoxsJIyX4PN-0f_tCRhZhLL-/view?usp=sharing) and [the weights for `depth_anything_v2_vitl.pth`](https://github.com/DepthAnything/Depth-Anything-V2/) and put them both in a `weights/` at the root of this repository.